 Experience the Magic of the Holidays at the Cartier House!

 Throughout the year, the Cartier house takes on different hues in keeping with the subjects undertaken in our theatrical presentations.
-Come discover the magic of the holidays during the 19th century by visiting the thematic exhibition A Victorian Christmas.
+Come discover the magic of the holidays during the 19th century by visiting the thematic exhibition Champagne, Charlotte and Crinoline: A Victorian Christmas at the Cartier’s.

 You'll be enchanted by the period gifts and decorations.
 Learn about the origins of Santa Claus.
-Don't miss the preparations for the réveillons!
+Don't miss the preparations for the réveillon!